Inside: Create family memories and a Christmas tradition by choosing special ornaments for your kids to celebrate their year.

 - What were they in love with/obsessed with?
 Think cartoon characters, favorite toys, Disney characters, etc.

 - What new skill did they learn?
-Like reading, riding their bikes, learning how to swim, etc.
+Reading, riding their bikes, learning how to swim, etc.

 - What hobbies/afterschool activities did they partake in?
-Did they participate in dance, scouts, sports, etc.
+Did they participate in dance, scouts, sports, play, music, etc.

 - What family vacations did we take?
 Did we go on a cruise, Disney trip, first airplane ride, etc.